aswinshenoy/chowkidar-graphene/README.md

 since its a server side cookie) the server will perform the refresh if a valid refresh token exists either when approaching expiry of access token, or when having an expired access token.
 In both cases, the actual query shall also be properly resolved and not failed. :)

+### Contributing
+Contributions are welcome!
+Feel free to open issues, and work on PRs to fix them.

 ### Credits
 This project is heavily inspired by `django-graphql-jwt` & `django-graphql-social-auth` by flavors,